We visited Skidmore recently and what we learned is so crazy that we need to pass it along to you.

 Yes, you read that right.
 According to them, when Skidmore receives supplemental materials they add them into the applicant’s file and take them into account, even when they aren’t about urgent or sudden extenuating circumstances (the only two situations in which we generally advise such emails).
 The most common supplement that they receive, according to the admissions representative, answers the question “Why do you want to go to Skidmore?”

 This is mindblowing and, while we don’t condone spamming admissions officers, it does show that ‘best practice’ isn’t universal.
 You can email admissions officers, but whatever you send must be high-quality, add something useful that was missing in your application, and be thoughtfully written and professionally presented.
 In short, don’t waste their time.

 As far as the test-optional factor, he didn’t have a satisfying answer for how they manage to ignore the lack of score.
 “We just do,” he said.
 The verdict is, if your scores don’t represent you, don’t send them.
 If they do, please send them as it helps towards an easy yes.

-One more tidbit we gleaned from the Dean of Admissions at Skidmore was what he looks for in a college essay.
+One more tidbit we gleaned from him was what he looks for in a college essay.
 Echoing our favorite word, he emphasized the importance of story.
 An essay, he said, needs to show depth, be enjoyable to read, and it needs to have a story arc.
 Avoid cheesy, grabby first sentences.
 Basically, do what we’ve been telling you this whole time.